Microchip implant (human): Ableism

-Some autistic people also spoke out against Musk's statement about using microchips to "solve" autism, with Nera Birch of The Mighty, an openly autistic writer, stating, "autism is a huge part of who I am.
+Some autistic people also spoke out against Musk's statement about using microchips to "solve" autism, with Nera Birch of The Mighty, an autistic writer, stating, "autism is a huge part of who I am.
 It pervades every aspect of my life.
 Sure, there are days where being neurotypical would make everything so much easier.
-But I wouldn’t trade my autism for the world.
+But I wouldn't trade my autism for the world.
 I have the unique ability to view the world and experience senses in a way that makes all the negatives of autism worth it.
-The fact you think I would want to be “cured” is like saying I would rather be nothing than be myself.
+The fact you think I would want to be "cured" is like saying I would rather be nothing than be myself.
 People with neurodiversity are proud of ourselves.
 For many of us, we wear our autism as a badge of pride.
 We have a culture within ourselves.
 It is not something that needs to be erased.
 The person with autism is not the problem.
 Neurotypical people need to stop molding us into something they want to interact with."
-Florence Grant, an openly autistic writer for The Independent, stated, "autistic people often have highly-focused interests, also known as special interests.
+Florence Grant, an autistic writer for The Independent, stated, "autistic people often have highly-focused interests, also known as special interests.
 I love my ability to hyperfocus and how passionate I get about things.
-I also notice small details and things that other people don’t see.
-I see the world differently, through a clear lens, and this means I can identify solutions where other people can’t.
+I also notice small details and things that other people don't see.
+I see the world differently, through a clear lens, and this means I can identify solutions where other people can't.
 Does this sound familiar, Elon?
-My autism is a part of me, and it’s not something that can be separated from me.
+My autism is a part of me, and it's not something that can be separated from me.
 I should be able to exist freely autistic and proud.
 But for that to happen, the world needs to stop punishing difference and start embracing it."
-Grant noted that Musk himself had recently admitted that he had been diagnosed with Asperger's syndrome, a higher-functioning form of autism, while hosting Saturday Night Live.
+Grant noted that Musk himself had recently admitted that he had been diagnosed with Asperger's syndrome (itself an outdated diagnosis, the characteristics of which are currently recognized as part of the autism spectrum) while hosting Saturday Night Live.

 Musk himself has not specified how Neuralink's microchip technology would "solve" autism, and has not commented publicly on the feedback from autistic people.